membase/cucumberl/README.markdown

 erlang module that implements step definitions should export a step/2 function, with this kind of call signature...

-    step(TokenList, Info)
+    Action(TokenList, State, Info)

+Where Action is:

+- given
+- 'when'
+- then

 The TokenList parameter is a list of either atoms or strings, such as...

-    [given, i, have, entered, "Joe Armstrong", into, the, authors, field]
+    [i, have, entered, "Joe Armstrong", into, the, authors, field]

-You can also export functions to explicitly deal with the `given`, `when` and `then` tokens.
 So for example, the previous TokenList would also be accepted in a function definition like this:

-    given([i, have, entered, Name, into, the, authors, field], _) -> ok.
+    given([i, have, entered, Name, into, the, authors, field], State, _) -> {ok, NewState}.

+The State parameter is the state the last step function returned in the state field of the tuple.
+In the above example, this is NewState.

 The Info parameter is a tuple of helpful debug information, such as the {LineText, LineNum}, of what cucumberl is currently processing.
 The Info parameter is usually ignored unless you're deep into debugging your scenario/steps.

-Here's how you'd write a few step defintion functions, using erlang's pattern matching.
+Here's how you'd write a few step definition functions, using erlang's pattern matching.

-    step([given, i, have, entered, N, into, the, calculator], _Info) ->
+    given([i, have, entered, N, into, the, calculator], _State, _Info) ->
       % Your step implementation here.
-      todo;
+      todo.

-    step(['when', i, press, add], _) ->
+    'when'([, i, press, add], _, _) ->
       % Your step implementation here.
-      todo;
+      todo.

-    step(['then', the, result, should, be, Result, on, the, screen], _) ->
+    then([the, result, should, be, Result, on, the, screen], _, _) ->
       % Your step implementation here.
-      todo;
-    step(_, _) -> undefined.
+      todo.

 Notice that all the tokens have been atomized (and turned lowercase).

-Also, we must have a last step definition that returns undefined, so that cucumberl can keep matching against every module that you provide in your StepDefinitionModules list (see below).

-In general, your "real" step definitions should return anything but undefined, with the following caveats:

-- The atoms `true` and `ok` represent *success* and print *ok* on the console
+- The atoms `true` and `ok` in the state tuple represent *success* and print *ok* on the console
 - A two-tuple of the form `{failed, Reason}` indicates failure
-- The atom `undefined` essentially means, "carry on" (i.e., it is ignored)

 The above step definitions will match a scenario like the following...